openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-want.md

         context.startAbility(want, (err) => {
           console.error(`Failed to startAbility.
 Code: ${err.code}, message: ${err.message}`);
         });
       ```

+    > **NOTE**
+    >
-    Note: In the preceding example, when the ServiceExtensionAbility starts UIAbility2, **"ability.params.backToOtherMissionStack": true** is carried, indicating that redirection back across mission stacks is supported.
+    > In the preceding example, when the ServiceExtensionAbility starts UIAbility2, **"ability.params.backToOtherMissionStack": true** is carried, indicating that redirection back across mission stacks is supported.
 Therefore, when you press **Back** on the page of UIAbility 2, the page of UIAbility1 page is displayed.
 However, if **ability.params.backToOtherMissionStack** is not carried or if **"ability.params.backToOtherMissionStack": false** is carried, the page of UIAbility1 is not displayed when you press **Back** on the page of UIAbility 2.